This page gives an overview of current vacancies for PhD and EngD positions at UT.

-Although PDEng and PhD are both recognized as postgraduate titles, the PDEng is a more practical oriented doctorate in engineering than the PhD and is better suited to the needs of industry.
-The three most pronounced differences between a PhD and PDEng programme are:
+Although EngD and PhD are both recognised as postgraduate titles, the EngD is a more practical oriented doctorate in engineering than the PhD and is better suited to the needs of industry.
+The three most pronounced differences between a PhD and EngD programme are:

-- A PhD programme has a duration of 4 years whereas a PDEng programme takes 2 years to complete
+- A PhD programme has a duration of 4 years whereas a EngD programme takes 2 years to complete

-- A PhD candidate focuses on research at the University, whereas a PDEng trainee focuses on technological designs in industry
+- A PhD candidate focuses on research at the University, whereas a EngD trainee focuses on technological designs in industry

 - A PhD can be done in any research area represented by a full professor at the University and leads to the title “Doctor” (Dr., equivalent to PhD).
-A PDEng leads to a “Professional Doctorate in Engineering” (PDEng).
+A EngD leads to a “Engineering Doctorate” (EngD).